alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ### Authorisation header

-The authorisation header is an API key that is encoded using JSON Web Tokens.
+The authorisation header is an [API key](#api-keys) that is encoded using [JSON Web Tokens](https://jwt.io/).
 You must include an authorisation header.

-Refer to the:

-- [JSON Web Tokens website](https://jwt.io/) for more information on encoding your authorisation header
-- [API keys](#api-keys) section of this documentation for more information on API key type

-JSON Web Tokens have a standard header:
+JSON Web Tokens have a standard header and a payload.
+The header consists of:

 ```json
 {